 Chocolate mousse frosting is the ultimate in decadence.
-It’s rich (we’re talking Oprah rich), smooth, and creamy.
-If you plan to try one new frosting this year, try this one.
-It’s chocolate, so I’m not pushing you too far out of your comfort zone, but the step away from buttercream will feel like a leap to greatness.
+Chocolate mousse frosting is rich, smooth, and creamy – essentially chocolate mousse piped on top of your cupcakes.
+If you plan to try one new frosting this year, make this one; the step away from buttercream will feel like a leap to greatness.

 Chocolate Mousse Frosting

 - 1 1/2 cups heavy whipping cream cold